 $8,995 to $18,995

-This morning, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
-Once on board, you’ll be greeted by your expedition team and the ships' officers.
-A concise safety and orientation briefing will be followed by the captain’s welcome dinner.
-After dinner, relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic penguins, rock cormorants, and sea lion colonies.
+After a complimentary buffet breakfast, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
+Once on board, you’ll be greeted by the expedition team and the ship’s officers.
+A concise safety and orientation briefing will be followed by the Captain’s welcome dinner.
+After dinner, relax and take in the scenery on the early evening sail through the Beagle Channel, past Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.

 As you make your way ever closer to the White Continent, numerous polar experts will prepare you with presentations on everything Antarctic, from wildlife to history.
 Eventually, you’ll cross the Antarctic Convergence where you’ll notice a distinct drop in temperature as you enter the waters of the Antarctic Ocean.

 Those interested in the complimentary Citizen Science program can take part in sea bird sighting surveys, or help collect salinity samples and weather data along the way.
 You’re likely to witness some spectacular sights, from icebergs to an array of seabirds and whale species.
 If you’re lucky, you may see whales fully breach from the sea.

 In the waterways of the Antarctic Peninsula, your expedition team hopes to make as much time as possible to explore by inflatable Zodiac boats and marvel up close at nature’s glory.
 Your expedition leader and captain will create a flexible itinerary based on weather, ice, and opportunity.
-You will aim for the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas, as well as sites of historic and scientific interest.
+They'll aim for the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas, as well as sites of historic and scientific interest.

 As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, you will continue to enjoy onboard presentation series and wildlife spotting.
-Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of your expedition with a special slideshow.
+Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of the expedition with a special slideshow.

 Morning disembarkation lets you catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventure.